platypustheory/hosting_https/README.md

     * `sudo rm /etc/nginx/sites-enabled/default`
 3. By using the LetsEncrypt submodule you accept the terms of service from [LetsEncrypt](https://acme-v01.api.letsencrypt.org/terms)

+## Architecture

+This module is build up of several sub-modules that let the user choose between Apache and Nginx, and between certificate services.
+Certificates are generated on the hostmaster server and pushed out to (cluster) slaves.
+For the LetsEncrypt submodule also the well-known/acme-challenge files are synced out to the slave server for validation.

 ## Installation

 1. Cleanup old SSL usage.